-This document describes air temperature, ice area and volume, and ocean temperature variability of Scotian Shelf and Gulf of Maine waters during 2014 (see Fig. 1 for the study area).
-The results are derived from data obtained at coastal and long-term monitoring stations, on annual ecosystem surveys and the Atlantic Zone Monitoring Program (AZMP) missions and from ships-of-opportunity and other research cruises.
-Additional hydrographic data were obtained directly from DFO fisheries surveys.
+This document describes air temperature, ice area and volume, and ocean temperature variability of Scotian Shelf and Gulf of Maine waters during 2015 (see Fig. 1 for the study area).
+The results are derived from data obtained at coastal and long-term monitoring stations, on annual ecosystem surveys and the Atlantic Zone Monitoring Program (AZMP) missions and from ships-of-opportunity and other research cruises and DFO fisheries surveys.